Principled Design and Implementation of Steerable Detectors: Experimental Results

-Figure~\ref{fig:approx} shows that although using more harmonics consistently reduces the approximation error, only a small number of harmonics (\emph{e.g.}, $N\approx 6$) is required to achieve accurate template modeling.
-Such as small amount of harmonics yields a low-pass approximation of the templates in terms of circular frequencies, which is striking for $T_{\text{three}}$ (see Figure~\ref{fig:approx}~(a)).
-For $T_{\text{DH}}$, the decrease of RMSE with $N$ is less regular, where the second harmonic is of paramount importance to model the two characteristic diametrically opposed blobs of the DH.
-The decrease of RMSE is much faster for $T_{\text{DH}}$, which is circularly smoother than $T_{\text{three}}$.
-We observe in Figure~\ref{fig:approx} (c) that Fourier based approximation are better-suited for regular patterns.
+Fig.~\ref{fig:approx} also shows that, although using more harmonics consistently reduces the approximation error, only a small number of harmonics (\emph{e.g.}, $N\approx 6$) is required to accurately model the template in our method.
+Such a small amount of harmonics yields a low-pass approximation of the templates in terms of circular frequencies, which is striking for $T_{\text{three}}$ (see Fig.~\ref{fig:approx}~(a)).
+For $T_{\text{DH}}$, the RMSE decreases with $N$ in a less regular way, and the second harmonic is of paramount importance to model the two characteristic diametrically opposed blobs of the DH.
+The RMSE decays much faster for $T_{\text{DH}}$, which is circularly smoother than $T_{\text{three}}$.
+Fig.~\ref{fig:approx} (c) also reveals that a Fourier-based approximation is better-suited for regular patterns such as the double helix.